Ilkka-Yhtymä

 Ilkka-Yhtymä Oyj is a Southern Ostrobothnian publishing house operating in Seinäjoki and Vaasa, Finland.
-It publishes two the major regional newspapers Pohjalainen and Ilkka and seven local/town newspapers.
+It publishes two of the major regional newspapers Pohjalainen and Ilkka and seven local/town newspapers.
 The parent company Ilkka-Yhtymä ("Ilkka Group") owns the subsidiaries I-Mediat Oy, which publishes the newspapers, I-print Oy, which is their printing house and a property management company for their facilities.
 Additionally, Ilkka-Yhtymä owns substantial stock in Alma Media, Arena Partners, Väli-Suomen Media and Yrittävä Suupohja.
 Ilkka-Yhtymä also cooperates with other regional newspapers in producing national political news and features.
 Its shares are listed on the Helsinki Stock Exchange; among Finnish companies, it is considered a medium-sized company.
 The 2015 revenue was €41.2 million and the operating profit 9.0%, with 4.8% ROI.
 The Group had 299 personnel.

 Previously, the two newspapers Pohjalainen and Ilkka were fierce competitors.
 However, in 1992, then-owner Aamulehti sold Pohjalainen to Ilkka.
 In 2009, Vaasa Oy, the publisher of Pohjalainen, was renamed I-Mediat Oy and Ilkka and other subsidiary newspapers were merged into it.
 There were 94 journalists and photographers working for the newspapers at the time of the merger.